 “Our findings suggest that not only estrogen withdrawal but also sleep disturbances during menopause may contribute to changes in a woman’s body that could predispose midlife women to weight gain,” said lead researcher Leilah Grant.
 “Helping women sleep better during menopause may therefore reduce the chances a woman will gain weight, which in turn will lower her risk of diabetes and other related diseases.”

-Sleep apnea is also common around this time of life; 47% to 67% of postmenopausal women suffer from the sleep disorder, and it’s easy to gain weight from it due to the sleep loss and hormone changes that come with the sleep disorder.
+Sleep apnea is also common around this time of life; 47% to 67% of postmenopausal women suffer from the sleep disorder.
+A 2023 study states postmenopausal women have a “substantially higher risk” of sleep apnea.

 You can learn more about sleep and weight loss here and sleep apnea and weight gain here.

-You can also be out of sync with your circadian rhythm if you’re living at odds with your chronotype — your natural tendency to go to sleep and wake up earlier to later.
-But your chronotype can shift as you age.
 Women are usually more morning people than men before 40, but this switches later in life.
 Your chronotype can also shift earlier as you age.
-So, you may be sticking to your same old sleep schedule, when your body is naturally wanting to sleep at a different time.
+So, you may be sticking to your same old sleep schedule, but your body is naturally wanting to sleep at an earlier time.

 You don’t need to be that much out of sync to gain weight, though.
 A 2021 study found mice who were three hours out of sync had higher blood sugar levels, fattier livers, and gained more weight than mice who were in sync.